-- the closer the incisions are to each other (min 30 per acre) the more acurate the sample and therfore the results. - even distribution of incisions of the area to be surveyed. - depth of sample to be taken 30 cm. - quantity of soil approx. 4 litre per acre. - use a bucket to prepare the sample needed. - a mixed sample of 500 cubic metre should be sent to the laboratory for tests to be carried out. - it is also very important to secify pre-culture.
+- the closer the incisions are to each other

+(min 30 per acre) the more acurate the sample

+and therfore the results.

+- even distribution of incisions of the area to be surveyed.

+- depth of sample to be taken 30 cm.

+- quantity of soil approx. 4 litre per acre.

+- use a bucket to prepare the sample needed.

+- a mixed sample of 500 cubic metre should be sent to the laboratory for tests to be carried out.

+- it is also very important to specify the preculture.

-Result of test takes roughly 1 - 2 weeks, and costs approx. $\in$ 50.00 to $\in$ 100.00 plus VAT per sample.
+Result of test takes roughly 1-2 weeks, and costs approx. $\leq 50$ to $\leq 100$ plus VAT per sample.

-The sample may then be sent to you Department of Argiculture or a qualified institute of your choice to be analysed.
+The sample may then be sent to your Department of Argiculture or a qualified institute of your choice to be analysed.